 Since 2004, the new 160kph "tilting trains" that connect Zagreb with Split and other major cities in Croatia such as Rijeka and Osijek have been progressively introduced.
 This results in higher levels of comfort and significantly faster journeys between cities (Zagreb-Split is now 5.5 hours instead of 9, Osijek is now 3 when other trains take around 4.5 hours).

-Some Croatian cities (like Zadar) aren't mentioned in the DB timetable.
+Some Croatian cities (like Zadar) aren't mentioned in our timetable.
 Use the timetable on the HZ website.

 Most domestic trains in Croatia do not require seat reservation.
 Exceptions:

 the fast ICN train Zagreb – Split

 Reservation fees are about € 1 when made locally.

 Split – Knin – Zadar

 Airport - station link